teeks99/inno-test/README.md

 test) drops the time significantly, but any more don't help.
 So it sounds like `LZMANumBlockThreads=2` will something I'll want to use.

-I was very dissapointed that it doesn't seem like the LZMA compressor can work with more than two block threads.
+I was very disappointed that it doesn't seem like the LZMA compressor can work with more than two block threads.
 According to the documentation, with the default LZMA `ultra64` compression, the `LZMADictionarySize` should be 65535.
 Then the block size should be four times that or 262,140.
 If that is